Financial Resolutions For The New Year

 Refinance Your Mortgage

-Several factors influence mortgage rates: the Fed’s actions, which brought down interest rates, economic indicators, and inflation.
-Besides, a higher credit score and a lower loan-to-home-value will contribute to more attractive mortgage rates.
+Several factors influence mortgage rates: the Fed’s actions, 10 year Treasury yields interest rates, economic indicators, and inflation.
+While you can’t control external factors, having a higher credit score and a lower loan-to-home-value will contribute to more attractive mortgage rates.

 8. Review And Fix Your Credit Report